mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

 erasure: yes
 image:
   - src: '2016/clarifications.jpg'
+    caption: 'My dictionary prefers vaginae, but both are correct.'
 summary: |
   There's a lot of language that gets thrown around, but much of it comes loaded with